Couples Session Tips

 The season of your shoot is totally up to you.
 If you have a winter wedding and want a summer shoot, great!
 If you want it to match the wedding season, that’s great too.
 Save the dates usually go out around six or so months before the wedding, and turnaround for editing is around two weeks, so be sure to plan accordingly if you’d like to use these for those purposes!

-Since weddings are mostly on the weekends, and parks and public places are busiest on the weekends as well, plan for your engagement shoot to be on a weekday, preferably a few hours before sunset.
-If that doesn’t work, we can definitely work around our schedules and find something that works.
-Another option is a sunrise session when parks and trails are the most empty.
+Since weddings are generally on Fridays, Saturdays, and Sundays, and parks and public places are busiest on the weekends as well, plan for your engagement shoot to be on a weekday.

 CHOOSING A LOCATION